eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 The login event can be handled by this view by implementing `ComponentEventListener<AbstractLogin.LoginEvent>`, and in the initialization method adding the view as a listener with `loginForm.addLoginListener(this);`.

-For now, the component event listener method can just set an error on the form, which displays a mesasge that the username or password is incorrect.
+For now, the component event listener method can just set an error on the form, which displays a message that the username or password is incorrect.

 #### **LoginView.java**
 ```java